kencu/tenfourfox-macports/README.md

 ```
 bbedit /opt/local/etc/macports/sources.conf
 ```
-and add the following source to the end of the file
+and add the following source to the end of the file.
+Note -- there are THREE slashes after "file:" so you might just copy and paste this line.
 ```
 file:///Users/Shared/tenfourfox-macports
 ```